 a number of DV shorts, mainly docos of interesting people.

 - Prolific filmmaker who started making Super 8 films in early

 '80s.
 Has made a number of low-budget features since mid-'90s.

-Vicky Mousoulis NEW -
+Vicky Mousoulis -

 Photographer who has made several experimental films, and one co-directed film with husband Bill Mousoulis.

 Mowbray - VCA graduate in mid-'90s with Happy Little Vegemites,

 Munro - Major figure of Super 8 scene late '80s, with many